-Put effort into making sure your content, templates, and even images are going to entice leads to keep their relationship with your brand.
+Put effort into making sure your content, templates, and even images are going to entice them to keep their relationship with your brand.
 Don’t forget to personalize what you send out, keeping them straightforward but engaging.

-6. Log Your Metrics.
+Track Your Metrics.

-All of this could be for not if you don’t have a means of reflecting on what works and what doesn’t.
+The only way to find out whether your efforts are effective is to track their performance.
 If there’s a flaw in your campaign, the whole strategy could be at risk of being scrapped if you can’t identify where the problem is occurring.

 Track and analyze metrics that are related to your goals so that you have actual results to show how your efforts are performing.
 You should evaluate what content generates leads and how well while also identifying where your leads are coming from.

 Alright.
 Let’s tie this up neatly in a HubSpot bow by taking a closer look at all the platform’s tools that will help you optimize your lead nurturing efforts:

 Any time a lead calls your business, emails you, reaches out through a contact form, or any other touchpoint, the information should be saved into your customer relationship management (CRM) software.